momentohq/public-dev-docs/docs/cache/introduction/what-is-serverless-caching.md

 If you're ready to get started with Momento Cache, be sure to check out the following materials:

 - Quickstart guide to [start caching with Momento](./../getting-started) in less than 5 minutes;

-- A practical guide for [integrating Momento with your AWS Lambda functions](./../develop/guides/caching-with-aws-lambda);